Paper 2023/1263

 Abstract

 Wave is a code-based digital signature scheme.
-Its hardness relies on the unforgeability of signature and the indistinguishability of its public key, a parity check matrix of a ternary $(U, U+V)$-code.
+Its hardness relies on the unforgeability of the signature and the indistinguishability of its public key, a parity check matrix of a ternary $(U, U+V)$-code.
 The best known attacks involve solving the Decoding Problem using the Information Set Decoding algorithm (ISD) to defeat these two problems.
-Our main contribution is the description of a quantum smoothed Wagner's algorithm within the ISD, which improves the forgery attack on Wave in the quantum model.
-We also recap the best known key and forgery attacks against Wave in the classical and quantum models.
-For each one, we explicitly express their time complexity in the function of Wave parameters and deduce the claimed security of Wave.
+Our main contribution is the description of a quantum smoothed Wagner’s algorithm within the ISD framework, which improves the forgery attack on Wave in the quantum setting.
+We also recap the best known key and forgery attacks against Wave in both classical and quantum settings.
+For each one, we express their time complexity as function of Wave parameters and deduce its claimed security.

 Metadata